nourallah171727/observability-as-code/README.md

     }
 }
 ```
 final:
-after doing all updates / creations / deletions you want , be sure to run the command ./gradlew run
+after doing all updates / creations / deletions you want , be sure to run the command ./gradlew run.
 All what ./gradlew run does is iterate over all dashboard classes that should be considered , JSONifies them and interacts with grafana directly via HTTP

 ## proposition of a simple CI/CD pipeline:
-users would just create another branch
+- users would just create another branch
-update whatever dashboard classes they want
+- update whatever dashboard classes they want
-run local tests
+- run local tests
-does a pull request
+- does a pull request
-ON MERGE TO MAIN: other unit tests are run , classes are JSONified and deployed to grafana through the magical ./gradlew run
+- ON MERGE TO MAIN: other unit tests are run , classes are JSONified and deployed to grafana through the magical ./gradlew run

 ## Limitations